23 January 2022 [edited 27 August 2025]

 Don’t just trust my word for any of this, though, here is a much better articulation of how dendrochronology works.
 It was written by Robert Howard and Alison Arnold of the Nottingham Tree-ring Dating Laboratory – an organisation with over 30 years of experience in the field.

-The Objection to Dendrochronology
+The Objections to Dendrochronology

 Those who object to the accuracy of dendrochronology, in dating specific phases of construction, usually point towards the practice of using “seasoned” timber.
 They note that the timber may have been stockpiled in a yard for significant periods of time prior to purchase and use.